 Conclusion

-Luckily, with the right SEO tech, you can locate and fix the links all with a few clicks.
+Fortunately, with the right SEO tools, you can quickly locate and fix these links with just a few clicks!